 Another core element to this year’s festival is the book fair.
 A platform for local presses, authors, and vendors, the book fair will foster an appreciation for, and a familiarity with, the people and organizations who advocate for the authors and artists we love and produce and distribute the work that is so important to our cultural lives.

 Jason Jefferies is the host of the podcast Bookin’, which features interviews with local, award-winning and bestselling authors.
-He is the Marketing Manager for Quail Ridge Books, and was previously the Event Coordinator for the North Carolina Literary Festival at NCSU Libraries.
+He is the General Manager for Quail Ridge Books, and was previously the Event Coordinator for the North Carolina Literary Festival at the NC State University Libraries.
 He lives in Raleigh, NC with his wife Claire and his son Van.

 Chris Tonelli is a founding editor of the independent poetry press, Birds, LLC, and he curates the So & So Series and edits So & So Magazine.
 He is the author of five chapbooks and two full- length collections, most recently Whatever Stasis (Barrelhouse Books).
 He works in the Libraries at NC State and co-owns So & So Books in Raleigh, NC where he lives with his wife, Allison, and their two kids, Miles and Vera.